PandABlocks/PandABlocks-FPGA/README.rst

 -----------------------

-Configuration commands are sent as newline (ASCII character 0xA0) terminated strings and all responses are also newline terminate.
+Configuration commands are sent as newline (ASCII character 0xA0) terminated strings and all responses are also newline terminated.
 Three basic forms of command are accepted:

 Query commands.